-Full Year - 5.0 Credits Co-requisite - Algebra I Offered in Grades: 9, 10, 11, 12
+Full Year - 5.0 Credits Co-requisite - Algebra I

 PC Hardware and Software: This portion of the course teaches the students the functionality of the internal hardware components and software components of desktop computers, laptops, and printers.
 Students also learn suggested best practices in maintenance and safety issues.
 Through hands-on labs, students learn how to assemble and configure a computer, install operating systems and software, and troubleshoot hardware and software problems.